kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 Our typical approach is:

--   When writing to S3, use the local filesystem for staging the data in
-    > the desired structure and then copy all the data to S3
+-   When writing to S3, use the local filesystem for staging the data in the desired structure and then copy all the data to S3

--   When reading from S3, read the data directly, use the
-    > functionalities supported by the backend, or copy the data locally
-    > and then read it from local disk
+-   When reading from S3, read the data directly, use the functionalities supported by the backend, or copy the data locally and then read it from local disk

 **Data formats**.
-The main data formats that Surrentum supports are:
+The main data formats that Sorrentum supports are:

 -   CSV